bhisaac/5eFP/5eFP-SRD.md

 # Beyond 1st Level

-As you go on adventures and overcome challenges, you gain experience, represented by Coin.
+As you go on adventures and overcome challenges, you gain experience, represented by ⛁.
 When all world map tiles in the current level of play are explored, the next level of play on the world map unlocks, and you advance to the next level.
 This is called gaining a level.

 While at HQ, you can spend your Coin to purchase background, species, or class upgrades for your character.
 The background, class, and species descriptions below detail these additional game features.